-Ways to Keep Employees Happy
+How to Keep Employees Happy

-Here are five ways to ensure your best employees stay happy, stay productive and stay with you for a long time.
+Here are five ways to ensure your best employees stay happy, stay productive, and stay with you for a long time:

 The best way to ensure long-term employee satisfaction and success is to hire the right person for the right job in the first place.
 Too many companies hire “blindly” by simply scanning resumes, getting a few recommendations and hiring quickly.
 Using assessment tools to screen for people with the right skill sets for open positions (before you even look at resumes) is one of the easiest methods to increase the number of candidates that are a good match for the job and the company.

 Show your people appreciation by saying it regularly.
 Recognize when someone goes above and beyond, even if it is something small.
 Thank them when they coach others.
 Here is a fantastic list of motivating phrases from the Bud to Boss blog.

-How to Motivate Employees
+How to Keep Employees Motivated

 How high is your employee satisfaction?
 Do you know or are you guessing?
 Here are a few more tips on how to motivate employees from one of my earlier articles.